MiguelZablah/ReusableCode/README.md

 * 3. Default cookie is 'lng', but here I set it to 'lang'.
 */
 proximus.init(langObj, 'es', 'lang');

-// Note: If you like you can have diferent instance of proximus by setting diferent cookies and objt
-// Example:
-proximus.init(langObj);
-proximus.init(langObj2, 'es', 'lang');
 ```

 Utils functions